 Due to Camu Camu’s sour taste, however, it is rarely consumed fresh and usually sold in powder form.
 Because the Camu Camu powder has no water, it contains significantly more vitamin C per gram than the fresh berries.

 You’ll find it on the product’s nutrition labels that most Camu Camu powder is able to deliver more than 750 percent of the Reference Daily Intake (RDI) of vitamin C as per teaspoon (5 g).

 Note that that the vitamin C level in Camu Camu products may vary based on, for instance, where the Camu Camu fruit was initially grown.

 According to a source, Camu Camu offers incredible antioxidant capacities since the fruit is rich in vitamin C, not to mention other potent compounds, such as flavonoid antioxidants like ellagic acid and anthocyanins.

 Antioxidants are basically substances that protect the cells from harm caused by the aforementioned free radicals.
-Too many free radicals in the body may lead to severe conditions like cancer and heart disease over time.
+Too many free radicals in the body may lead to severe conditions like heart disease over time.